Gout and Eye Problems

 How to Prevent Eye Complications

 The best way to manage any symptoms of gout (including eye problems) is to keep healthy levels of uric acid in the blood.
 This goal can be achieved with medication and make dietary changes.
 Your doctor will recommend the best treatment plan for acute attacks and maintenance.

 Choose complex carbohydrates from whole grains, fruits and vegetables and fewer refined carbs from white bread and cakes.
-Limit foods sweetened with high fructose corn syrup such as soft drinks.
-Drink plenty of water because it will help you remove the uric acid from the body, while avoid alcohol (which increase the uric acid in the blood).
+Limit foods that are sweetened with high fructose corn syrup, such as soft drinks.
+Drink plenty of water because it will help you remove the uric acid from the body, but avoid alcohol, as it increases the uric acid in the blood.